salvacarrion/call4papers/README.md

 # Call4Papers

-Get a CSV with topic-related conferences along with their CORE rank, deadlines and more
+Get a CSV with topic-related conferences along with their CORE rank, GGS Class, deadlines and more.

 ## Requirements